 ALL ONLINE PROGRAMS ARE FREE OF CHARGE!
-REGISTRATION REQUIRED!
+REGISTRATION IS REQUIRED!

 QUEST is designed to enhance teachers' knowledge of science and mathematics aligned with the New Jersey Student Learning Standards in Science and Math.
 Each session is co-taught by current researchers and teachers so that teachers develop skills to apply science/math content knowledge in their classroom.
 QUEST seeks to increase teachers’ enthusiasm, knowledge and confidence teaching science and math.

 1. Risk in the time of the Corona Virus Pandemic for teachers in grades K-12 in all content areas, June 28 - July 2, 2020 *at capacity, no additional applications accepted*

 Join us at QUEST to investigate how to cope with risk by learning how animals modulate it every day of their lives.
 Risk is an inherent property of being alive.
 Nothing in the environment is constant, so all animals—including humans—have to cope with uncertainty.
 And given that any strategy that balances tradeoffs among actions associated with competing demands in an uncertain world runs the risk of failing to meet any of them, how do animals cope?
 Consequently, coping with risk is a never ending problem facing all living beings.